RicoJia/ricojia.github.io/_posts/2022/2022-02-25-deep-learning-face-recognition.markdown

 $$

 Where $f(P)$ is the encoding of a "positive" image, and $f(N)$ is that of a negative image.
 We append $\alpha$ to the loss function because we don't want the learned encoding is 0.
-This way, the model will learn an encoding such that distances between positive images are far smaller than those between negative images.
+This way, the model will learn an encoding such that distances between positive images are far smaller than those between negative images. **$\alpha$ is usually a hyperparameter (so not trainable)**

 Triplet selection has to be careful too.
 We want to choose triplets `(image, true image, negative image)` that are hard to train on.
 Easy